 - Keep your cat healthy, that includes regular treatment for parasites such as worms and fleas.
 Regular veterinary check-ups (at least once a year) are vital in order to check the health of your cat and pick up diseases and health issues early.

 - Dental care: Unhealthy teeth and gums have a greater impact on the body than just causing bad breath, pain, and infection.
-As the gums have a rich blood supply, bacteria is readily transported to other organs (such as the liver, kidneys etc.) in the body causing damage and even organ failure.
+As the gums have a rich blood supply, bacteria are readily transported to other organs (such as the liver, kidneys, etc.) in the body causing damage and even organ failure.